HaroldPetersInskipp/http-post-urls/README.md

 # http-post-urls
 Userscript to POST all URL's visited to a local server.
-For use with Tampermonkey.
+For use with Tampermonkey and a local Node-RED server.

 With Greasemonkey you may need to replace GM_xmlhttpRequest with GM.xmlHttpRequest (untested).